This post may contain affiliate links. Read the full disclosure here.

 Snacks & Candy

-Get ready to embrace French snacks and/or pay top price whenever you have a craving and need to visit one of the American grocery stores or order online.
+Get ready to embrace French snacks and/or pay a premium whenever you have a craving and need to visit one of the American grocery stores or order online.
 But if you do have a little bit of room…

 - A few of Jonathan’s favorite American candies: Bubble Tape, Gobstoppers, Jelly Beans, and Pixy Stix